nestybox/sysbox-ee/README.md

 ## Host Requirements

-The Linux host on which Sysbox runs must meet the following requirements:
+The Linux host on which Sysbox-EE runs must meet the following requirements:

 1) It must have one of the supported Linux distros.